You want smart political talk without the meltdowns?

 I work around the world.

-And this is for the old emigues.
+And this is for all the immigrants, for the immigrants.

 All right, that from the Oscars last night.

-The absolute insanity that has gone Hollywood and gone left wing in the country, also being encouraged and supported by Democrats.
+When we come back, we will be debating in our news roundup information overload hour the absolute insanity that has gone Hollywood and gone left-wing in the country, also being encouraged and supported by Democrats.

 So we'll get to all that.

-Don't forget we have Hannity tonight, 10 Eastern on the Fox News Channel.
+Don't forget we have Hannity tonight, 10 Eastern, on the Fox News channel.

 Part of my interview with President George W. Bush.

-Also, we have Newt Gingrich is on tonight.
+Also, we have Newt Kingrich's on tonight.

-Uh Fox and Friends is interviewing the president today, Ainsley Earhart will report on that interview.
+Ainsley Earhart will report on that interview.

-And we also have tonight, you don't want to miss.
+And we also have tonight, you don't want to miss, we'll check in with our good friends.

 Oh, Sheriff David Clark is out with his new book.